ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In butterfly position, man facing wall, both cross behind and open to side-by-side, recover, step sd, -; Fence Lines and Hand to Hands are often done in pairs, but you could do a Fence Line one way and then a Crab Walk the other direction, or a Hand to Hand to a Fence Line.
+In butterfly position, both swivel 1/4 and step back to open position (if lead feet were free) or to left open pos. (if trail feet were free), recover to face partner, step side, -; Fence lines and hand to hands are often done in pairs, but you could do a fence line one way and then a crab walk the other direction, or a hand to hand to a fence line.

 Cuddle